nuejs/www/docs/why-nue/content-first.md

 ---

 # Content first
- Nue places content at the center of web development.
-You start developing sites for content creators and make it easy for them to create new pages and update the existing ones.
+Nue is a web framework with a content-first development model.
+In this approach your site is optimized for content editing and creation.
+You'll move faster because the focus is more directly on the final result:

+[media]
+  small: /img/nuemark-content.png
+  large: /img/nuemark-content-big.png
+  caption: A content-first approach to web development
+  width: 700

 ## Universal hot-reloading
 Make changes to your content, layout, styling, or interactive islands and Nue magically keeps your browser in sync.
 You can build entire websites without touching your browser.
 [Learn more](../concepts/universal-hot-reloading.html)